spykard/ship-simulation-game/README.md

 ```

-## Returning which directions are blocked just with 1 Integer
+## Returning which directions are blocked just with a single Integer

 ```
 (appendedDirections / 1000 % 10, appendedDirections / 100 % 10, appendedDirections / 10 % 10, appendedDirections % 10)